Website Navigation for Screen Readers

 The University offers limited dorm rooms and a database/ spreadsheet of rental sublets.
 Contact the university housing office for details.
 Upon request, HOUR is happy to provide a letter to the housing office attesting to your work at the university over the summer.
 It is up to the student to obtain and pay for their own housing and related living expenses during the summer.

-Who can be a PURA mentor?
+Who can serve as a research mentor?

 Note – All mentor letters must be uploaded before the application deadline.
 Your student will NOT be able to submit without your task being completed!